mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 We started our research with a few key assumptions:

 1. We would pass one or more user-authored scripts into our Scalding ETL at runtime
-2. The(se) user-authored script(s) would be executed against each row as the MapReduce process ran
+2. The user-authored script(s) would be executed against each row of event data
-3. These scripts would need to be written in a popular and easy-to-learn scripting language
+3. These scripts should be written in a popular and easy-to-learn scripting language

 These assumptions brought us quickly to two technologies: Java's [ScriptEngine] [script-engine] and Mozilla's [Rhino] [rhino].
-ScriptEngine is a technology bundled with J2SE 6+ which allows dynamic languages to be evaluated at runtime from Java; Rhino is an implementation of JavaScript written entirely in Java and available out of the box through ScriptEngine.
+ScriptEngine is a technology bundled with J2SE 6+ which allows dynamic languages to be evaluated at runtime from Java; Rhino is an implementation of JavaScript written in Java and available to any JVM app through ScriptEngine.

 The first step was to test out Rhino and Scala's inter-operation to see what was possible.
 In the rest of this blog post, we will reproduce that investigation as an interactive REPL (read–eval–print loop) session.
 To follow along, you will need to have SBT and Scala installed...

 <!--more-->

-First we clone our [Scalding Example Project] [scalding-example-project].
-This gives us a Scala environment which we know successfully can run Scalding on Hadoop (including Elastic MapReduce), so we can have more confidence that whatever works in this environment will ultimately work fine on EMR too.
+First we clone our [Scalding Example Project] [scalding-example-project], available on GitHub.
+This gives us a Scala environment which we know successfully can run Scalding on Hadoop (including Elastic MapReduce), giving us some 	confidence that whatever scripting works in this environment will ultimately work fine on EMR too.

 So let's get started: